-Patients seen at Melbourne Weight Loss Surgery should have private health insurance which covers surgery in a private hospital as the cost for surgery without adequate insurance is prohibitive.
+Surgical patients at Melbourne Weight Loss Surgery are required to have private health insurance which includes cover for bariatric procedures in a private hospital setting.

-- Initial complementary exercise physiology consultation (within 3 months of surgery)
+- Complementary meet & greet with our practice exercise physiologist (within first 3 months of surgery)

 - A weight management physician (such as an endocrinologist).